First Time Fans

 Purchasing match tickets

 It’s easy to buy your match tickets, you can do this either online, in person at the Club shop (Planet Blue) or via the cash turnstiles on a matchday.
-Whatever option you choose, please be aware that tickets are always sold at a discounted rate before the day of the game.

 If you choose to buy online you will need to visit www.itfcdirect.com and select the option 'join' in the top right hand corner.
-This will allow you to register on the site and create a unique password.
+This will allow you register on the site and create a unique password.
 When your registration is complete you will be able to login and browse the site.
 In order to purchase a ticket, you will need to select the relevant tab, and so for a visit to Portman Road you would select home games and then choose the game that you would like to attend.
 Please be aware that our tickets are sold on a priority basis and so if you are not a member or a season ticket holder you will need to wait until the general sale stage.

 When purchasing tickets via the internet you are able to either purchase seating in a specific area, using the select your own seats option, or if you would like to use the auto select seats option all you will be need to enter is the stand that you would like the seats in, and the quantity of tickets.
 If you are bringing children to a match you might like to know a little more about the seating arrangements and what might be more suitable for a family.....

 There are four stands at Portman Road

 The East of England Co-operative stand

 This is our biggest stand, which has three tiers.
 The whole of the lower tier is a dedicated family area, but areas F, K and L are also family friendly if you like to watch the game from higher up.
 You will also find the Junior Blues room in this stand which is open from 1.30pm on Saturday games for fun and games and a visit from club mascots Bluey and Crazee.
 This room is suitable for children ages from 5 to 15.